litestar-org/litestar/README.md

 ## Contributing

 Starlite is open to contributions big and small.
-You can always [join our discord](https://discord.gg/X3FJqy8d2j) server to discuss contributions and project maintenance.
+You can always [join our discord](https://discord.gg/X3FJqy8d2j) server or [join our Matrix](https://matrix.to/#/#starlitespace:matrix.org) space to discuss contributions and project maintenance.
 For guidelines on how to contribute, please see [the contribution guide](CONTRIBUTING.md).